Helping Children and Youth Achieve Their Potential

 Why focus on early childhood literacy?

 Getting students off to a good start sets the course to ensure they graduate from high school.
-We know that there are great number of children in the Alum Rock Union School District who are falling behind in reading early on in elementary school, and consequently less likely to have positive education outcomes.
+We know that in our community there are a great number of children who are falling behind in reading in early elementary school, and consequently less likely to have positive education outcomes.
+Data shows that in our county, 40% of students cannot read proficiently by the end of 3rd grade.
+When 4th grade begins, students must "read to learn" - and if not able to, they fall farther behind.
+A student who cannot read by 3rd grade is 4 times less likely to graduate high school.
+If that student is living in poverty, he or she is 13 times less likely to graduate.
 We are investing in educational programs and initiatives in this area to increase child literacy rates, help close the achievement gap, provide parents and caregivers with critical skills, and ensure students build the critical skills needed to succeed in school and life.

 Why is this important?

 Children who experience quality early learning opportunities perform better in elementary school and beyond.
 Children that fall behind in reading by 3rd grade usually do not catch up and are likely to drop out of high school.
 Poor academic achievement affects individuals and communities.

 Focusing on 3rd grade reading proficiency is a powerful strategy for reducing the educational opportunity gap and laying the foundation for the next generation of workers.
 Reading skills are a necessary prerequisite for academic success in STEM (Science, Technology, Engineering, and Math), the skill areas of the global economy.